qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 There is a missing piece, Our battery can't directly provide an AC current, we need to use a converter to convert from DC to AC.
 This converter also act as the speed controller of the motor.
 By changing the frequency of the AC current, it'll change the speed of RMF which will change the speed of our rotor.

-Going through this process (including the loss in DC/AC converter), the Induction Motor lose less than 20% of its input energy to heat.
+Going through this process (including the loss in DC/AC converter), the Induction Motor loses less than 20% of its input energy to heat.
 With some systems, the induction motor even lose just 1% of its input energy.

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_energy_conversion.png" style="width:100%" class="img-center">